zelon88/HRCloud2-Client/README.md

 The HRCloud2-Client App was ported from Gihub user Jacklam718/ftp on 5/3/2017.

-It is a slightly modified (as-of-yet) version of the original, compiled to .exe for cross-platform support from interpreted Python to a compiled binary that can be run on many platforms.
+It is a slightly modified (as-of-yet) version of the original, compiled to .exe for cross-platform support from interpreted Python to a compiled binary that can be run on many platforms with PyInstaller.

 Stay-tuned for updates that enable functionality!